akvorado/akvorado/console/data/docs/03-usage.md

 - The unit to use on the Y-axis: layer-3 bits per second, layer-2 bits per second (should match interface counters), or packets par second.

-- Four graph types are provided: “stacked”, “lines” and “grid” to display time series and “sankey” to show flow distributions between various dimensions.
+- Four graph types are provided: “stacked”, “lines”, and “grid” to display time series and “sankey” to show flow distributions between various dimensions.

+- For “stacked”, “lines”, and “grid” graphs, the *bidirectional* option adds the flows in the opposite direction to the graph.
+They are displayed as a negative value on the graph.

+- For “stacked” graphs, the *previous period* option adds a line for the traffic levels as they were on the previous period.
+Depending on the current period, the previous period can be the previous hour, day, week, month, or year.

 - The time range can be set from a list of preset or directly using natural language.
 The parsing is done by